-In the tables on the next page, we have included detected and undetected contaminants in order to make you, the customer, aware of the extent of the testing that is performed.
+In the following pages, we have tables that include detected and undetected contaminants in order to make you, the customer, aware of the extent of the testing that is performed.
 As a note, unregulated contaminants are included in this report as well.
-The company did not have any detects in this category.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of such contaminants in drinking water and whether future regulation is warranted.
 Unregulated contaminants are those for which EPA has not established drinking water standards.
 If you would like more information on unregulated chemicals, you may call the EPA Hot Line.